Mobile myki Frequently asked questions

 A refund for an international payment card cannot be processed by the PTV call centre.

-I have a public transport card from another location in my Google Pay account.
+I have a public transport card from another location in my Google Wallet account.
 Will I be charged twice?

-If you have another transit or public transport product in your Google Pay account (such as Suica, Las Vegas Monorail), it may detect interaction with the myki system.
+If you have another transit or public transport product in your Google Wallet account (such as Suica, Las Vegas Monorail), it may detect interaction with the myki system.

 If this occurs, you won't incur a duplicate fare.
 Only Mobile myki has the ability to charge you a fare via a myki device.